MMV-Lab/im2im-paper/manuscript.md

 | 3D | golgi | 0.705 ± 0.022| 6 |
 | 3D | mitochondria | 0.783 ± 0.005| 2 |

-Table: F1 scores of the unsupervised semantic segmentation predictions. {#tbl:unsuper}
+Table: F1 scores of the unsupervised semantic segmentation predictions. {#tbl:unsuper width="90%"}

 ![(A) Illustration of the unsupervised learning scheme and results in the 2D tight-junction segmentation problem.
 The yellow arrows indicate a region where the unsupervised learning method actually predicted better than the original segmentation results by classic image processing methods.
 (B) Example 3D segmentation results (only showing a middle z-slice) from models obtained by unsupervised learning.](images/unsupervised.png){#fig:unsupervised width="90%"}